 Set aside blocks of time to brainstorm new ideas, write your posts, prepare your images, and plan out your campaigns.
 Focusing on content creation helps your creative juices to flow fast and free.
 It will also save you more time overall than going back and forth between social posts and the hundred other things you need to get done each day.

 Even though you might have all your posts planned in advance down to the last emoji, it’s important to leave room for flexibility.
 Current events, exciting updates, and other unexpected happenings can all be great opportunities to post something spontaneous for your audience.

 Posting consistently on your favorite channels is one of the best ways to build a loyal and engaged following.
-Customers will be less likely to check in on your feed if you forget to post for weeks at a time.
-And no, posting ten times on the same day to try and make up for lost time won’t work!
+Customers will be less likely to check in on your feed if you forget to post for weeks at a time (and no, posting ten times in one day to make up for lost time won’t work).

 Regular posting is rewarded by the algorithms on all of the social channels.
 It also means your followers will expect to see your posts in their feed, so they’ll keep an eye out for your updates.

 People notice when businesses invest time, thought, and care in their content.
 This helps increase sales and build long-term customer relationships.
 Don’t forget about your customers, and they won’t forget about you.

 Droning on about yourself and your business can get boring for your followers.
 To stop your audience tuning out, mix it up by including a variety of different content in your feed, such as: